Naadodigal: Plot

 One day, Karuna's fiancé's wedding is announced, and they are told to serve food there.
-Karuna is shattered, and Pandi goes to the fiancé's house and wreaks havoc with her father, reprimanding the entire family, telling them that no man on the earth is as good as Karuna.
-He questions Nallammal about her loyalties, and she looks at her father Sudalai, who is silent during Pandi's rage.
-Pandi realizes that Sudalai threatened to hang himself, hence the reason why Nallammal stopped talking to Karunakaran.
-He threatens to kill Sudalai, saying that him being alive is not beneficial to anyone.
-Pandi nearly succeeds until Karuna rushes to stop him, and reasons with him.
+Karuna is shattered, and Pandi goes to the fiancé's house and wreaks havoc with her father, reprimanding the entire family, telling them that no man on earth is as good as Karuna.
+He questions Nallammal about her loyalty, and she looks at her father, who is silent during Pandi's rage.
+Pandi realises that Sudalai threatened to hang himself, which is why Nallammal stopped talking to Karuna.
+He threatens to kill Sudalai, saying that his being alive is not beneficial to anyone.
+Pandi nearly succeeds until Karuna rushes to stop him and reasons with him.
 Karuna slowly becomes depressed afterwards, as the girl he loved so much is going to marry another man due to her father's adamancy.

-Pavithra's love with Chandran is caught by her parents, for which she is shouted at and hit by them, but Karuna stops them and advises them to allow her to marry Chandran, since he was unable to marry the girl of his choice.
+Pavithra's parents catch her love for Chandran.
+They shout at her and hit her, but Karuna stops them and advises them to allow her to marry Chandran, since he was unable to marry the girl of his choice.
 Despite some hesitation, both parents relent, making everyone happy.
-Pandi has a hearing aid implanted in his ear and can hear again, while Chandran uses a prosthetic leg to be able to walk again, albeit with Pavithra's and his father's support.
+Pandi has a hearing aid implanted in his ear and can hear again, while Chandran uses a prosthetic leg to walk again, albeit with Pavithra's and his father's support.
 Life slowly begins looking up for the trio after a very long time, with Karuna also letting go of his past love for Nallammaal.

-Eventually, the case filed upon the trio is withdrawn, and they find out through Karuna's uncle who helped them with the star-crossed lovers that they had managed to unite.
+Eventually, the case filed against the trio is withdrawn, and they realize through Karuna's uncle, who helped them with the star-crossed lovers, that they had managed to unite.
 Such great personal and emotional losses have gone their separate ways, having grown bored of each other and sex.
-They realize the battle they fought did not serve any purpose.
+They realise the battle they fought served no purpose.
 They also learn that Saravana and his ex-wife are planning for their respective second marriages.
 Furious, the trio goes to Kaniyakumari to talk sense to Saravana.
-All of them are ridiculed and rebuffed without remorse.
+They are all ridiculed and rebuffed without remorse.
 They gather again and prepare to kidnap Saravana and the girl.
 Pandi and Chandran go to Namakkal and kidnap her, while Karuna goes back and kidnaps Saravana.
-The trio brings them to a desolated forest area and whips them black and blue.
+The trio brings them to a desolate forest area and whips them black and blue.
 Karuna then tells them to reconsider their life together so that their sacrifices do not go in vain.